-- carrying out the Training and Evaluation Cycle in EU Member States and third countries associated to the Programme; - carrying out projects and activities such as Networking Activities outside the tasks of project life-cycle management - that support the qualitative implementation of the European Solidarity Corps and/or trigger policy developments: - contributing to the links and synergies between the European Solidarity Corps and the Union youth policy; - providing a supportive approach to newcomers and less advantaged target groups in order to remove the obstacles to full participation; - seeking cooperation with external bodies and National Authorities in order to increase the impact of the European Solidarity Corps in their country and in the European Union.
+- Carrying out the Training and Evaluation Cycle in EU Member States and third countries associated to the Programme; - Carrying out projects and activities outside the tasks of project life-cycle management that support the qualitative implementation of the European Solidarity Corps and/or trigger policy developments such as Networking Activities; - Contributing to the links and synergies between the European Solidarity Corps and the Union youth policy; - Promoting and communicating to stakeholders on the opportunities to further engage youth in Horizon Europe Missions activities; - Providing a supportive approach to newcomers and less advantaged target groups in order to remove the obstacles to full participation; - Seeking cooperation with external bodies and National Authorities in order to increase the impact of the European Solidarity Corps in their country and in the European Union.

-The supportive approach of National Agencies aims at guiding the potential applicants and beneficiaries through all phases, from the first contact with the European Solidarity Corps through the application process to the implementation of the project and the final evaluation.
+The supportive approach of the National Agencies aims to guide the potential applicants and beneficiaries through all phases, from the first contact with the European Solidarity Corps and through the application process to the implementation of the project and the final evaluation.
 This principle is based on the idea that in order to guarantee equal opportunities to everybody, it is necessary to support target groups through advising, counselling, monitoring and coaching systems tailored to their needs.

-&lt;sup>15 Article 62.1(c) Financial Regulation No 2018/1046 (hereinafter FR).
+&lt;sup>16 Article 62.1(c) Financial Regulation No 2018/1046 (hereinafter FR).